BenoitHeintzCSU/lpro_ait_tp1_team2/procedures/assembly/Arduino_motordriver_motor_assembly_procedure.md

 # Arduino shield motor assembly procedure

-Purpose: This sheet describes how to mount the shield to the arduino and then assembly the motor.
+Purpose: This sheet describes how to mount the motor driver to the arduino and then assembly the motor.

 ## 1. Preparation / material needed :